Algomorph/cvcalib/README.md

 Powerful console application & python utilities for calibration (including stereo calibration) of cameras from video files based on the OpenCV library.

-###News Update
+### News Update

-The master branch is now the upstream development branch.
+The master branch is the upstream development branch.
 Use tags to get more stable versions.
-Unsynced mode is WIP for the latest tag, don't use it just yet.
-It uses an algorithm that uses the assumption that cameras are static with respect to each other and the provided intrinsics in order to determine proper time offset between the videos *and* come up with an extrinsics calibration.The preliminary results are promising, and I hope to get a fully-functional version up by Fall 2016.
+Unsynced mode is still experimental.
+I am not currently supporting it, since I have no use for it currently.
+If you'd like to contribute, that would be great.

-###What the heck is *sync_based_on_audio.py*?
+### What the heck is *sync_based_on_audio.py*?

 This is for automated video syncing using sound.
 Sound has very high temporal resolution, much higher than video.
 In case the videos for calibration are obtained using cameras that were not genlocked or synchronized in any way, this utility can save you a lot of time spent finding the corresponding frames in the two videos and manually editing them to synchronize them.
 It finds the offset between the videos by matching groupings of frequency peaks in their audio, seeks out the calibration board (optionally) to determine what to cut off from the start and the end, and automatically recodes the videos for you to input into the provided calibration script.
 The offset-finding is adapted from Allison Deal's [VideoSync] (https://github.com/allisonnicoledeal/VideoSync).

-###What's so powerful about *calibrate_video_opencv.py*?
+### What's so powerful about *calibrate_video_opencv.py*?

 It allows you to set various ways to filter off unwanted frames.
 The most critical is `--frame_count_target=X` or `--ft=X`, where X is an integer, representing approximately how many frames you want to cherry-pick for the calibration.
 The reason this number is important is that runtime of the OpenCV calibration routine increases with the number of frames you pass it in a faster-than-linear way, i.e. consider a I7-4790K CPU taking about 8 hours to calibrate based on 200 frames.
 Specifying the target frame number will cause the frame gathering algorithm to skip over even intervals in the video(s) before sifting through frames to pick out the next one to sample.